 Nah...I didn't like.
 So instead I twisted the hair into little snakes and bobbied them in place (the doubling back would have been best).

-Shut UP!
-I KNOW the little twisties look terrible.
+I KNOW the little twisties look kinda funky.
 But at this point I didn't care (it had taken so long just to detangle this hair today).
 And now I was wishing I had never even seen the cute little PEACOCK do which spiraled me into this last minute dreamed-up snowflake do.
 But being the hardheaded momma that I am, I kept going.

 I'm just gonna use these cutsie little clippies like Babes did for her adorable PEACOCK.
 Almost there...